Whether your boiler is leaking water or gas, you need to take action – and fast.

-If you have a boiler leaking gas, you might be able to smell this too.
+If your boiler's leaking gas, you may be able to smell it.
 Other signs of a leak include black stains above or near the boiler.
 There may be excess condensation on your windows.
 Or the pilot light – the flame that indicates your boiler’s working – might be burning orange or yellow (rather than blue).

 If you suspect a leak and you’re feeling unwell, get into fresh air and seek immediate medical advice.